localytics/chef-sssd/GETTING_STARTED.md

   cp .kitchen.local.yml.EXAMPLE .kitchen.local.yml
   ```

-Then edit your .kitchen.local.yml with the IP addresses of your primary and secondary AD servers, AD domain, and a user that has at least one public key and one sudo role configured.
+Then edit your .kitchen.local.yml with the IP addresses of your primary and secondary AD servers, AD domain, and a user that has at least one public key and one sudo role configured).
 The latter is used by integration tests to verify that all services are functioning correctly.
 FYI, our example user, 'Guest', likely does NOT have the configuration necessary to pass the tests.
+You'll want to make this 'tuser' if you used our examples above.

 Next, create an encrypted data bag key used for locally created data bags: